OMBoersma/DeepGlow/README.md

 `pip install DeepGlow`

-DeepGlow specifically requires `TensorFlow 2.x.x` and the `importlib.resources` package.
+DeepGlow specifically requires `numpy`, `TensorFlow 2.x.x`, and the `importlib.resources` package.
+For testing, 'pytest' is needed as well.

 ## Use